WalletHub, Financial Company

 The Wells Fargo credit card grace period is at least 25 days, lasting from the close of the billing cycle to the payment due date.
 This means cardholders have at least 25 days between when their monthly statement closes until the due date to pay their credit card bill.
-As long as a cardholder pays in full during this period, they will owe no interest on their monthly purchases.
+As long as you pay in full during this period, you will owe no interest on your monthly purchases.

 What you should know about the Wells Fargo credit card grace period: